susanlum/Sales-Insights-using-Power-BI/README.md

 * AtliQ Hardware is a  computer hardware & peripheral manufacturer based in Delhi, India.
 They have operations in various countries.
 * Their business is growing rapidly and they still rely on excel files for data analytics.
 Excel files are hard to consume and not effective in generating insights.
 * Due to the lack of effective analytics, the company faced a major loss in Latin America.
 * Senior executives have decided to invest for automated dashboard to track sales performance across regions and generate real time sales insights.

+### Overview of Data
+* Type of customers: (1) Brick & Mortar: Croma, Best Buy; (2) E-Commerce: Amazon, Flipkart

 ### Data Discovery <br>
 Create AIMS grid to define purpose and success criteria of data analysis project.